Honda CR-V (sixth generation): CR-V e:FCEV

 In February 2024, Honda unveiled the CR-V e:FCEV in the US.
 It is a plug-in hybrid electric, fuel cell version of the CR-V that is equipped with a front-mounted electric motor, two high-pressure hydrogen tanks with a total capacity of 4.3 kg, a 17.7 kWh battery with plug-in charging capability, it has an EPA estimated driving range of 435 km and battery electric range of 47 km.
-Compared to the regular CR-V, the e:FCEV model features a different front fascia, clear lenses for the taillights and e:FCEV badging.
+Compared to the regular CR-V, the e:FCEV model features a different front fascia similar to the Chinese market Breeze, clear lenses for the taillights and e:FCEV badging.

 The CR-V e:FCEV commenced production at the Performance Manufacturing Center (PMC) plant in Marysville, Ohio on 5 June 2024.
-For the US market, the e:FCEV model is available only through leasing and its availability is limited to the state of California.
-Honda will include hydrogen fuel credits as part of the lease agreement.
+For the US market, the e:FCEV model is available only through leasing and its availability is limited to at 12 dealerships in the state of California.
+Honda includes hydrogen fuel credits as part of the lease agreement.
+It was also released in Japan in July 2024, with the same lease agreement.